jesusmgg/perfaware_8086/devlog.md

 Instruction encoding info starts at page 257 (section 4-18).

 # Development log
+## 2024-01-16
+- Implemented `time` option for simulator that estimates execution cycles.
+- Pending to have `time` option finished: implement CMP/ADD/SUB to memory.

 ## 2023-07-11
 - Identified that the decoder is failing with `pub const MOV_REG_MEM_REG: u8 = 0b100010;`.
 - Bug had to do with the decoding of CMP/ADD/SUB immediate to register memory, regarding the `data if s:w=01` condition.